Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 RepRapFirmware maps the loaded filament on a per-extruder basis so if you have a mixing tool (one with more than one extruder), the **L** parameter tells the web interface which filament to display.
 If there is more than one extruder and the L parameter is omitted, no filament is displayed at all.

 ### Notes

+In **RepRapFirmware 3.x**, in order to avoid the serialised object model getting very large, the P parameter (tool number) may not exceed 49.

 M563 with just a P parameter just reports the existing configuration of the tool.
 Therefore, if you want to create a tool with no heaters and no extruders, you must provide at least one other parameter.
 For example, you can use the S parameter to name the tool.